Terry-Weymouth/BumpDetector/README.md

 * code to plot route from map-matched points
 * code to plot data along route (in the case herein, accelerometer data)

 A work in progress!
+See plan.txt in notes

-See related project on using a Raspberry PI to collect the data with sensors mounted on a bicycle, reference in file RunningDetectorOnPi.txt
+See related project on using a Raspberry PI to collect the data with sensors mounted on a bicycle, reference in file RunningDetectorOnPi.txt in notes